Return to Help Index

-As we are sure you have been witness to, the sun protection market is ‘booming’.
-Retailers around the country are realizing that clothing and hats with UPF rated (sun protection) hang tags sell better than merchandise without.
+The sun protection market is ‘booming’.
+Retailers around the country are realizing that clothing and hats with UPF 50+ rated (sun protection) hang tags sell better than merchandise without.
 Recent studies from independent sources confirm that the sun protection feature has become one of the “top five reasons” that consumers use to choose their clothing.

 UV Skinz prides ourselves by being a year-round manufacturer that is capable of fulfilling immediate orders as well as future seasonal needs.
 We strive to keep our inventory fully stocked and available.
 Our attention to detail, exceptional customer service, high quality and stylish products keep our clients returning year after year!
 Our pricing structure is set so that everyone can enjoy the benefits of UV Skinz.
 And this also helps to ensure that inventory will fly off your racks order after order, keeping your customers coming back!

 Minimums - We require a minimum order of a dozen units total.
 Units can be mixed and matched as desired.